 Attorney Training & Accreditation

 To practice law in the courts of any State or other jurisdiction, a person must be licensed or admitted to its bar under rules established by the jurisdiction’s highest court.
 All States require that applicants for admission to the bar pass a written bar examination; most States also require applicants to pass a separate written ethics examination.
-Lawyers admitted to the bar in one State occasionally may be admitted to the bar in another without examining if they meet the latter jurisdiction’s standards of good moral character and a specified period of legal experience.
+Lawyers admitted to the bar in one state may occasionally be admitted to the bar in another without examining if they meet the latter jurisdiction’s standards of good moral character and a specified period of legal experience.
 In most cases, however, lawyers must pass the bar examination in each State where they plan to practice.
-Federal courts and agencies set their own qualifications for those practicing before or in them.
+Federal courts and agencies set their qualifications for those practicing before or in them.
 Read More About Training & Accreditation

 A Little About The Type of Work Attorneys Do